diwashrestha/diwashrestha/content/posts/Scraping_Data_with_R.md

 con_tour_df <- as.data.frame(table)
 ```

-I rename the columns of the dataframe .
+I rename the columns of the dataframe as below.

 ```R
 names(con_tour_df)<- c("Rank","Country",2013,2014,2015,2016,2017)